IgniteUI/help-topics/topics/07_What's-New/01_Whats_New_In_2018_Volume1.md

 In Excel you can define a special type of data validation called a list data validation that either contains an explicit list of values or points to a range of cells that contains the values.
 There is an option on that validation for whether to show a cell dropdown.
 The data validation class has been in our excel engine for a long time and the spreadsheet has honored using the validation during editing for a while now too but we never showed a list so the end users had to know the list of valid values.
 Now we support showing a dropdown button (when the ShowDropdown is true) that will display a drop down list of the values.
 It can be shown by clicking the dropdown button or pressing Alt+Down when the cell is active.

 #### Cell Dropdown
 There are 2 ways to show the Cell Dropdown.
 One is via the context menu for a cell using the Pick From Drop-down List… item and the other is by pressing Alt+Down.
 This displays a dropdown of the text/string values immediately above and below the active cell.
 So you’re not explicitly defining the contents of the list like you do with a list data validation – it’s implicitly populated based on the cells above/below in the same manner as Excel.
-Note XamSpreadsheet differs from Excel in that this dropdown will not be shown while in edit mode.
+Note igSpreadsheet differs from Excel in that this dropdown will not be shown while in edit mode.
 As with Excel it ignores numerical values, stops at blanks and table boundaries, etc.

 ## igFinancialChart
 The igFinancialChart is a lightweight, high-performance chart.
 This chart can be easily configured to display financial data using an extremely simple and intuitive API.
 All you need to do is bind your data (a collection or a collection of collections) and the chart takes care of everything else.
 The chart offers multiple ways for the user to visualize and interpret the data, including several display modes for price and volume, and many financial indicators.
 The chart also makes use of label formatting to give the data context.